pelletier/django_lightsearch/doc/_build/html/_sources/installation.txt

 --------------------

 Stay in your ``settings.py`` file, and add the ``LIGHTSEARCH_MODELS`` setting.
 It is a list of tuples.
-Each tupe represents a model.
+Each tuple represents a model.
 Its first part is the verbose name of the model (ie: the human readable name) and the second is the link to the model (ie: something like <application_name>.<model>).
 Here is an
 example: